bnlove/bnlove.github.io/_posts/2020-03-30-variables-numbers02.md

 * TOC
 {:toc}

 In the last [post](/variables-numbers01) we explored using variables to represent numbers, specifically coordinates defining the location that we wanted to place a figure.
 The figure we used was fairly simple and so perhaps did not convince you that all this extra work was worthwhile.
 So in this post, we'll look at a slightly more complicated figure.
-The example that I'm using is the same one used in my post on [Getting Started with Functions](/getting-started-with-functions) so if you want to peek ahead, that's a good place to look.

 ***